Bart-Breekveldt/Urban_Greenspace_Accessibility/README.md

 ### Update version 3.0
 While assessing the models, big cities and cities with dense road networks caused some performance issues once in a while especially occururing in the Gravity model.
 The new model has the following benefits;
-1. Improved performance of about 70% for dense, UGS-intensive cities
+1. Improved performance of about 70 % for dense, UGS-intensive cities.
+For large, less UGS-intensive cities this is up to 90%.
+For smaller less UGS-intensive cities these improvements are lower.
 2. Improved stability of the code
-3. Using subgraphs, using the maximum reach cut-off in Euclidean terms, which
+3. Using subgraphs from every UGS entry point, using the maximum reach cut-off in Euclidean terms, considering a road network route can't be shorter dan a Euclidean version.
+Thus no slowing down on calculating long routes outside of the catchment threshold
+4. Moved calculation if a population centroid is already within an UGS to the population formatting section, improving performance.
+5. Moving grid-entry road node and cost calculation toe the population grid formatting section, also improving performance.
+6. Instead of a source to target calculation, a one to all from every UGS entry point is calculated.
+This is more efficient than calculating one, even if too much is calculated.
+The used Dijkstra algorithm remembers visited nodes while calculating a shortest path, which nodes can be the endpoint of a different path, which information is then already saved.
+7. Changed code on extracting possible suitible combinations, massive performance inprovement.
+This especially benefits cities with low to medium UGS access and with a large area, i.e. Mexico City.

 ### Models for categorizing the share of population that has access to urban greenspace in cities all over the world and measuring these cities' inequalities.